 Some of the symptoms experienced are painful periods, intercourse, urination and defecation; PMS; infertility; and alteration to cycles.
-Endometriosis is a condition that affects each sufferer differently.
+However, endometriosis is a condition that affects each sufferer differently.
 While one has pain during her period, another woman may have it throughout the month.
-Internal pain can complicate sexual relationships.
+Moreover, internal pain can complicate sexual relationships.

 The endometrial tissues line the uterus and respond to hormones during the menstrual cycle.
-The endometrium thickens and swells with blood.
+Further, the endometrium thickens and swells with blood.
 In endometriosis, the endometrial tissue develops where it should not be, outside the uterus, where it still responds to hormonal instructions, bleeding into areas where there is no escape for the blood.
-Adhesions may form, binding tissues and organs together.
-Areas, where endometriosis may develop, include the outside of the uterus, ovaries, cervix, bowel, bladder, urethra, and fallopian tubes and, rarely, the lungs, pancreas or nose.
+Furthermore, adhesions may form, binding tissues and organs together.
+Areas where endometriosis may develop include the outside of the uterus, ovaries, cervix, bowel, bladder, urethra, and fallopian tubes; rarely, the lungs, pancreas, or nose.

 There are several theories on why endometriosis happens.
-The method of retrograde menstruation holds that the menstrual blood flows back up through the fallopian tubes as well as into the peritoneal cavity where the endometrial cells take root and grow.
-While these theories may explain the transportation mechanism, they do not explain why even though all women have retrograde menstruation at some time, not all develop endometriosis.
+The method of retrograde menstruation holds that the menstrual blood flows back up through the fallopian tubes also into the peritoneal cavity, where the endometrial cells take root and grow.
+While these theories may explain the transportation mechanism, they do not explain why all women have retrograde menstruation; not all develop endometriosis.

-Another more recent theory is that the immune system has failed in some way, allowing these rogue cells to grow where they should not instead of recognising and removing them.
+Another more recent theory is that the immune system has failed somehow, allowing these rogue cells to grow where they should not instead of recognising and removing them.
 Some commentators believe in a genetic predisposition because 7-10% of sufferers have a close relative with the condition.
-However, many sufferers are the only one in the family with the disease.
+However, many sufferers are the only ones in the family with the disease.

-Perhaps the connection is more due to shared environment than shared genes.
+Perhaps the connection is more due to a shared environment than shared genes.
 Indeed, there is strong evidence linking endometriosis.
-A clear dose-response relationship showed up between low levels of dioxin in the diet and development of endometriosis in rhesus monkeys.
-Besides, the more dioxin, the worse the endometriosis, according to experiments conducted at the University of Wisconsin.
+A clear dose-response relationship showed between low levels of dioxin in the diet and the development of endometriosis in rhesus monkeys.
+Besides, the more dioxin, the worse the endometriosis, according to reports of experiments conducted at the University of Wisconsin.
 Also, most of our exposure to dioxin comes from food, the most significant source being meat and dairy produce.

-Each woman is unique and requires a specialised approach, according to her biochemistry.
-She also responds differently to her environment.
-Moreover, she may be more or less able to deal with toxicity and digests and assimilates food differently.
+To clarify, each woman is unique and requires a specialised approach, according to her biochemistry.
+They also respond differently to the environment.
+Moreover, she may be more or less able to deal with toxicity, digests, and assimilate food differently.

 With endometriosis, there are possible underlying problems that could be contributing to a worsening of symptoms.
 These include:

-Endometriosis involves an immune system deficit.
-It is therefore essential to identify all immunosuppressant factors including toxic chemicals, heavy metals, harmful organisms, intolerances/allergies, stress and inadequate nutrition.
+In addition, endometriosis involves an immune system deficit.
+Therefore, it is essential to identify all immunosuppressant factors, including toxic chemicals, heavy metals, harmful organisms, intolerances/allergies, stress, and inadequate nutrition.

 Then the immune system needs support.
-Taking lactobacilli results in improved immune function and garlic and aloe vera juice both help enhance immunity as well as acting against Candida.
+Taking lactobacilli improves immune function, and garlic and aloe vera juice help enhance immunity and act against Candida.
 7 Essiac tea may also be beneficial.

 Other useful nutrients for the immune system are

 I find that hypnosis and visualisation are useful for illnesses of immunity.
-An ethical hypnotherapist will help her client to feel more positive, confident, calm and relaxed, all of which will help the immune system.
+An ethical hypnotherapist will help her client feel more positive, confident, calm, and relaxed, which will help the immune system.

 A high-fibre diet and plenty of water are helpful because the fibre absorbs oestrogen.
 Fibre from fresh vegetables, fruits, beans, pulses and wholegrains is the answer, not wheat-based fibre supplements.
 Psyllium and linseeds can form part of a bowel-cleansing programme in conjunction with beneficial bacteria and herbs such as goldenseal.
 Frequent exercise also lowers oestrogen as well as reducing body fat if overweight.

-Cruciferous vegetables such as broccoli, cauliflower and Brussels sprouts, have substances that activate liver enzymes and help the liver detoxify chemicals.
+Cruciferous vegetables such as broccoli, cauliflower and Brussels sprouts have substances that activate liver enzymes and help the liver detoxify chemicals.
 That allows the liver to eliminate excess oestrogen more effectively.
-Raw cabbage juice contains indoles that affect oestrogen metabolism and decrease harmful hormones by as much as 50%.
+Raw cabbage juice contains indoles that affect oestrogen metabolism and decrease harmful hormones by 50%.
 Cruciferous vegetables along with onion and carrot also contain sulphorophanes that increase anticancer activity within the cell.

-Progesterone levels are likely to be low.
+Progesterone levels are likely to be below.
 Increasing progesterone alleviates PMS and luteal phase deficit.
 Agnus castus and Life Enhancer are helpful, along with B6 in the form of pyridoxal-5-phosphate.

 The salivary hormone assay is a useful tool to discover hormone levels before designing a protocol to alter hormone levels.